 Material Proofs of Christianity in India

 1847 discovery of Roman gold coins from Kottayam and Kannur (British Malabar).
-Roman coins were also discovered from Iyyal very near to Palayur in the Trichur district; (34 punch marked coins, 12 gold coins and 71 silver coins).
+Roman coins also discovered from Iyyal very near to Palayur in the Trichur district; (34 punch marked coins, 12 gold coins and 71 silver coins).
 They cover a period from 123 BC to 117 AD.

 Also known as Muzris, Cranganore and many other names.